 Shadyside Presbyterian Church regularly celebrates the Sacrament of Communion during our services of worship on Sundays at 11:00 a.m.
 Typically, Communion is served on the first Sunday of the month, and options are available for those participating both on-site and online.

 Regardless of the way each of us will choose to receive the bread and cup during worship, we remain in full communion with one another and with all the saints through our one Lord, Jesus Christ.

 - For those who attend worship on-site, several options will be offered for Communion.

-- If you prefer to remain in your pew to commune, you may choose to bring your own elements from home; alternatively, you may use the pre-packaged elements available in the Narthex.
+- If you prefer to remain in your pew to commune, we will be glad to bring the elements to you.
+Alternatively, you may use the pre-packaged elements available in the Narthex.

 - Gluten-free, vegan Communion wafers also are available in the Narthex for those who prefer them.

 - Those who are unable to attend worship in the Sanctuary may celebrate Communion virtually through our worship livestream.
 In this unprecedented time, the General Assembly of the Presbyterian Church (USA) has approved the online celebration of Communion (Communion in an Emergency/Pandemic).
 Please see below for additional suggestions to prepare for virtual Communion.